cyberblast/config/readme.md

 const config = new Config('./yourFile.json');
 config.load().then(settings => {
-  // do something with your settings object console.log(settings.greet);
+  // do something with settings object console.log(settings.greet);
+  // or like that
+  console.log(config.settings.greet);
 });
 ```